-The European Medical Journal and its related companies (collectively, “EMG”) recognize the importance of protecting the information collected from Users in the operation of this website, and take reasonable steps to maintain the security, integrity and privacy of any information in accordance with this Privacy and Data Protection Policy.
+The EMJ and its related companies (collectively, “EMG”) recognize the importance of protecting the information collected from Users in the operation of this website, and take reasonable steps to maintain the security, integrity and privacy of any information in accordance with this Privacy and Data Protection Policy.
 By submitting your information to EMJ you consent to the practices described herein.

 - The Data We Collect About You